apache/tvm/docs/dev/index.rst

 topi
 ----
 While possible to construct operators directly via TIR or tensor expressions (TE) for each use case it is tedious to do so.
-`topi` provides a set of pre-defined operators (in TE or TIR) defined by numpy and found in common deep learning workloads.
+`topi` (Tensor operator inventory) provides a set of pre-defined operators (in TE or TIR) defined by numpy and found in common deep learning workloads.
 We also provide a collection of common schedule templates to obtain performant implementations across different target platforms.

 tvm/relay
 ---------
 Relay is the high-level functional IR used to represent full models.
 Various optimizations are defined in `relay.transform`.
-The Relay compiler defines multiple dialects, each dialect is designed to support specific styles of optimization.
-Notable ones include QNN(for importing pre-quantized models), VM(for lowering to dynamic vm), memory(for memory optimization).
+The Relay compiler defines multiple dialects, and each dialect is designed to support specific styles of optimization.
+Notable ones include QNN(for importing pre-quantized models), VM(for lowering to dynamic virtual machine), memory(for memory optimization).

 .. toctree::
    :maxdepth: 1